About Chrism Press

 Karen Ullo is the author of two award-winning novels, Jennifer the Damned and Cinder Allia.
 She holds a MFA in screenwriting from the University of Southern California and served for more than three years as managing editor of the Catholic literary journal Dappled Things.
 She has been featured as a speaker at venues across the country including The Louisiana Book Festival, The Catholic Writers Guild Conferences (both live and online), the Trying to Say God conference at Notre Dame University, and Doxacon in Washington, D.C.

 Karen lives in Louisiana with her husband and two sons, where she serves as the music director of a Catholic parish.
-You can find her on the web at www.karenullo.com.
+You can find her on the web at karenullo.com.

-Marisa Deshaies is an editor of Christian historical and contemporary fiction and nonfiction as well as general market fiction.
+Marisa Deshaies Stokley is an editor of Christian historical and contemporary fiction and nonfiction as well as general market fiction.
 A lover of all-things bookish and publishing, she revels in the literary musings of authors who write of the past and present through faith-driven stories.
 She holds a B.A. in English (concentration in professional writing), an M.A. in professional writing, and is certified in editing through the Christian PEN.
-Novels she’s edited have been nominated for the Selah and INSPY Awards.
+Novels she’s edited have been nominated for the Selah, INSPY, and Cascade Awards.

 Marisa has worked at all levels of editing—from managing editor of a contemporary romance imprint, to developmental editor, to line and copy editor.
 She has coached new and experienced authors to craft their writing to deliver memorable characters, deeply moving stories, thought-provoking themes, and beautiful words.
 She believes in a firm, gentle, and encouraging approach to the editor-author relationship and enjoys forming those relationships with whom she works.

 When she’s not editing, Marisa can be found among the numerous piles of books crowding her apartment.
-She and her soon-to-be husband live in northern Virginia and are active parishioners at their Catholic church.
+She and her husband and daughter live in northern Virginia and are active parishioners at their Catholic church.

-A native Oregonian, Rhonda attended St. John’s College in historic Annapolis, Maryland and now lives in Michigan with her husband and five children.
+Rhonda is a fully professed lay member of the Order of Preachers (the Dominicans).
+A native Oregonian, she attended St. John’s College in historic Annapolis, Maryland and now lives in Michigan with her husband and six children.
 Find her online at rhondaortiz.com.